perdhevi/perdhevi/README.md

-Hi, I'm Raditya Perdhevi 👋
+# Hi, I'm Raditya Perdhevi 👋

-Software Engineer · Cloud & Solutions Architecture · AI/LLM Engineering
+**Software Engineer · Cloud & Backend Systems · Applied AI / LLM Systems**

-I'm a software engineer with experience across backend systems, cloud infrastructure, mobile development, and game development.
+I'm a software engineer with experience across backend systems, cloud infrastructure, mobile development, and game development — including 9,000+ verified hours of freelance engineering on Upwork.

-These days, I'm particularly interested in what happens around the LLM — agent architecture, orchestration, memory, context management, evaluation, tools, and the infrastructure required to turn AI experiments into reliable software.
+These days, I'm particularly interested in what happens *around* the LLM — agent architecture, orchestration, memory, context management, evaluation, tools, and the infrastructure required to turn AI experiments into reliable software.

 ---

-🔭 What I'm working on
+## 🔭 What I'm working on

-AI Agents & LLM Systems

 I'm experimenting with the engineering patterns behind production AI systems:

 - Agent orchestration and ReAct loops
 - Multi-agent systems
-- RAG and knowledge retrieval
-- Episodic and semantic memory
+- Retrieval and episodic memory
 - Context and token-budget management
 - Tool integration
 - LLM evaluation and quality gates